 Health and Safety Specialist – Sun International

-Sheena is the group Health and Safety Specialist for Sun International, a leading Gaming and Hospitality company in South Africa.
+Sheena is the group Risk Manager for Sun International, a leading Gaming and Hospitality company in South Africa.
 She ensures that enterprise risk management is effectively facilitated and seen as being a value adding driver by enabling the achievement of the organisation's strategic objectives.

-Sheena joined the FLC Steering Group to learn from likeminded individuals who want to shape a new future for health and safety and to influence change in the global marketplace by empowering future leaders to drive their own HSW agendas within their organisations.
+Sheena joined the FLC Steering Group to learn from likeminded individuals and contribute towards shaping a new future for the profession that is aligned with sustainable practices, and to influence global change by empowering future leaders to drive sustainable health, safety and wellbeing agendas in their organisations. .

 Tom Elsom is a Health & Safety Manager at TMJ Interiors, a specialist in joinery manufacture and construction.
 Tom started his career with a focus on environmental management in construction and recycling industries before moving into a health and safety role.